-In 1997 and 1998, vaccination coverage estimates among nursing home residents were 64%-82% and 83%, respectively (111,112).
-The Healthy People 2010 goal is to achieve influenza vaccination of 90% among nursing home residents, an increase from the Healthy People 2000 goal of 80% (105,108).
+In 1997 and 1998, vaccination coverage estimates among nursing home residents were 64%-82% and 83%, respectively (118,119).
+The Healthy People 2010 goal is to achieve influenza vaccination of 90% among nursing home residents, an increase from the Healthy People 2000 goal of 80% (111,114).

 Reported vaccination levels are low among children at increased risk for influenza complications.
-One study conducted among patients in health maintenance organizations reported influenza vaccination percentages ranging from 9% to 10% among children with asthma (113).
-A 25% vaccination level was reported among children with severe to moderate asthma who attended an allergy and immunology clinic (114).
-However, a study conducted in a pediatric clinic demonstrated an increase in the vaccination percentage of children with asthma or reactive airways disease from 5% to 32% after implementing a reminder/recall system (115).
-One study reported 79% vaccination coverage among children attending a cystic fibrosis treatment center (116).
-Increasing vaccination coverage among persons who have high-risk conditions and are aged <65 years, including children at high risk, is the highest priority for expanding influenza vaccine use.
+One study conducted among patients in health maintenance organizations reported influenza vaccination percentages ranging from 9% to 10% among children with asthma (120).
+A 25% vaccination level was reported among children with severe to moderate asthma who attended an allergy and immunology clinic (121).
+However, a study conducted in a pediatric clinic demonstrated an increase in the vaccination percentage of children with asthma or reactive airways disease from 5% to 32% after implementing a reminder/recall system (122).
+One study reported 79% vaccination coverage among children attending a cystic fibrosis treatment center (123).
+Data from BRFSS collected in February 2005 indicated 48% vaccination coverage for 1 or more doses among children aged 6-23 months and 35% coverage among children aged 2-17 years who had one or more highrisk medical conditions during the 2004-05 season (124).
+Increasing vaccination coverage among persons who have highrisk conditions and are aged <65 years, including children at high risk, is the highest priority for expanding influenza vaccine use.

 Annual vaccination is recommended for health-care workers.
-Nonetheless, NHIS reported vaccination coverage of only 34% and 38% among health-care workers in the 1997 and 2002 surveys, respectively (117,118; unpublished data, CDC National Immunization Program, 2004) (Table 2).
-Vaccination of health-care workers has been associated with reduced work absenteeism (9) and fewer deaths among nursing home patients (119,120).
+Nonetheless, NHIS reported vaccination coverage of only 40% among health-care workers in the 2003 survey (CDC, National Immunization Program, unpublished data, 2005).
+Vaccination of health-care workers has been associated with reduced work absenteeism (9) and fewer deaths among nursing home patients (125,126) and is a high priority for reducing the impact of influenza in health-care settings and for expanding influenza vaccine use (127,128).

 Limited information is available regarding use of influenza vaccine among pregnant women.
-Among women aged 18-44 years without diabetes responding to the 2001 Behavioral Risk Factor Surveillance System, those reporting they were pregnant were less likely to report influenza vaccination during the past 12 months (13.7%) than those not pregnant (16.8%) (121).
-Only 12% of pregnant women reported vaccination according to 2002 NHIS data, excluding pregnant women who reported diabetes, heart disease, lung disease, and other selected high-risk conditions (unpublished data, CDC National Immunization Program, 2004) (Table 2).
-Although not directly measuring influenza vaccination among women who were past the first trimester of pregnancy during influenza season, these data indicate low compliance with the ACIP recommendations for pregnant women.
-In a study of influenza vaccine acceptance by pregnant women, 71% who were offered the vaccine chose to be vaccinated (122).
-However, a 1999 survey of obstetricians and gynecologists determined that only 39% administered influenza vaccine to obstetric patients, although 86% agreed that pregnant women's risk for influenza-related morbidity and mortality increases during the last two trimesters (123).
+Among women aged 18-44 years without diabetes responding to the 2001 BRFSS, those who were pregnant were less likely to report influenza vaccination during the previous 12 months (13.7%) than those not pregnant (16.8%) (122,129).
+Only 13% of pregnant women reported vaccination according to 2003 NHIS data, excluding pregnant women who reported diabetes, heart disease, lung disease, and other selected high-risk conditions (CDC, National Immunization Program, unpublished data, 2004) (Table 2).
+These data indicate low compliance with the ACIP recommendations for pregnant women.
+In a study of influenza vaccine acceptance by pregnant women, 71% who were offered the vaccine chose to be vaccinated (130).
+However, a 1999 survey of obstetricians and gynecologists determined that only 39% administered influenza vaccine to obstetric patients, although 86% agreed that pregnant women's risk for influenza-related morbidity and mortality increases during the last two trimesters (131).

-Recent data indicate that self-report of influenza vaccination among adults, compared with extraction from the medical record, is both sensitive and specific.
-Patient self-reports should be accepted as evidence of influenza vaccination in clinical practice (124).
+Recent data indicate that self-report of influenza vaccination among adults, compared with extraction from the medical record, is both sensitive and specific (132).
+Patient self-reports should be accepted as evidence of influenza vaccination in clinical practice (132).
 However, information on the validity of parents' reports of pediatric influenza vaccination is not yet available.